bayanfuad/reading-notes/task01..md

 Relative paths specify a location (file or directory) in relation to where we currently are in the system.
 They will not begin with a slash. cd command: to navigate through files.
+## more about files
+file:
+obtain information about what type of file a file or directory is. ls -a:
+List the contents of a directory, including hidden files.
+Everything is a file under Linux:
+Even directories.
+Linux is an extensionless system:
+Files can have any extension they like or none at all.
+Linux is case sensitive:
+Beware of silly typos.
+## manual pages
+The manual pages are a set of pages that explain every command available on your system including what they do, the specifics of how you run them and what command line arguments they accept. man <command>
+Look up the manual page for a particular command. man -k <search term>
+Do a keyword search for all manual pages containing the given search term.
+/<term>
+Within a manual page, perform a search for 'term' n
+After performing a search within a manual page, select the next found item.